WILL SOCIAL SECURITY BENEFITS INCREASE?

 DON’T FORGET THAT SOME SOCIAL SECURITY BENEFITS CAN BE TAXED

 You may have to pay federal income taxes on a portion of your Social Security benefits if your total income is above a certain amount.
-Learn more by reading Social Security’s information on benefit taxes.
+Learn about Social Security’s information on benefit taxes.

 HOW TO APPLY FOR SSDI AND SSI BENEFITS

-If your medical conditions are such that they keep you from working for over a year, then you may be able to get monthly SSDI benefits.
+If your medical conditions keep you from working for over a year, then you may qualify for monthly SSDI benefits.
 Applying for benefits with our help is simple.
 We will help you file your application for benefits online on Social Security’s website.

 You may not know how to do that.
 Fortunately, we do.
 We have spent over 30 years helping clients apply for and win SSD benefits.
 If you receive SSDI benefits, then within 29 months of your onset date of disability, you will also receive Medicare benefits.
 Medicare benefits are a form of health insurance that pays your medical bills.
-Find out more about Medicare benefits here.
+Find out about Medicare benefits.

 Make sure to apply for SSD and SSI benefits as soon as you know that you are not going to be able to return to work.
 If you are already getting VA benefits, then you probably will not receive SSI benefits, because you might receive too much money from the VA.
 However, you can still apply for SSI benefits to see if you can get them.
-SSI benefits pay out from the date of your application and they come with Medicaid benefits.
+SSI benefits pay out from the date of your application.
+They also come with Medicaid benefits.
 Additionally, benefits do not pay if your disability began after your date last insured.
-Learn more about the date last insured here.
+Learn about the date last insured.

 With SSDI benefits, you can receive past due benefits one year prior to the date of your application.
 The opposite is true with SSI benefits.
-SSI benefits begin the day you apply and they do not go back in time prior to that date.
-If you need to know how to check on the status of your SSDI or SSI application, read here.
+SSI benefits begin the day you apply.
+They do not go back in time prior to that date.
+Learn how to check on the status of your SSDI or SSI application.
 If you do not apply quickly, as soon as you can no longer work, then you are losing benefits.
-Learn more about past due benefits here.
+Learn about past due benefits.

 HIRE THE LAW FIRM WITH THE MOST EXPERIENCE TO WIN YOUR BENEFITS

 This website contains a list of free and low cost doctors and clinics in both Utah and Nevada’s free and low cost services.
-We also have information on Idaho’s free health services and California’s free medical services on our website.
+We also have information on Idaho’s free health services and California’s free medical services.
 If you are suffering from a severe medical condition, then get treatment.
-Next, contact us today for help in filing your application for SSDI and SSI benefits.
+Next, contact us today for help filing your application for SSDI and SSI benefits.

 HIRE CANNON DISABILITY TO WIN YOUR SSDI BENEFITS

-Contacting Cannon Disability Law is free.
+Contacting our law firm is free.
 We offer a free review of your case.
 Also, we do not charge an attorney fee unless we win your case.
 Cannon Disability Law is one of the best firms in the country.
-We are known as one of the best Social Security Disability firms in Las Vegas, Nevada and Salt Lake City, Utah.
-We have won over $100 million in both ongoing and back benefits.
+We are one of the best Social Security law firms in Las Vegas, Nevada and Salt Lake City, Utah.
+We have won over $100 million in both ongoing and past due benefits.

-The lawyers at Cannon Disability Law are also members of the National Organization of Social Security Claimant’s Representatives (NOSSCR).
+The lawyers at our firm are also members of the National Organization of Social Security Claimant’s Representatives (NOSSCR).
 NOSSCR is a national organization that helps those who need SSDI and SSI benefits.
-If you need more information about how to win benefits, then you can learn about Utah SSD benefits here.
-Nevada Disability Information can also be found on this website.
-If you are from California, our website has California SSDI information.
+If you need more information about how to win benefits, then you can learn about Utah SSD benefits.
+Nevada SSD and SSI Information is also on this website.
+If you are from California, then we have California SSDI information.
 However, we can represent you no matter where you live.

 In order to fight the SSA’s denials, you need a law firm with years of experience.
 Hire us.
 Dianna Cannon has been helping people who need SSDI benefits for over thirty years.
 Brett Bunkall and Andria Summers have many years of legal experience.
 Mr. Bunkall has a license to practice in Idaho.
-Learn more about filing for Idaho SSDI benefits here.
-Colorado benefit information can be found here.
+Learn about filing for Idaho SSDI benefits.
+Colorado benefit information is also available.

 Together, we have won over 20,000 SSDI and SSI hearings.
 You can trust us.
 We will do everything we can to win your benefits.
 Call now and win the SSDI and SSI benefits you deserve.